Spencer-Gardner/CS260/notes.md

 ### Rest and Spread
 #### Rest
 Sometimes you want a function to take an unknown number of parameters.
 For example, if you wanted to write a function that checks to see if some number in a list is equal to a given number, you could write this using an array.
-JavaScript provides the `rest` syntax to make this easier.
-Think of it as a parameter that contains the `rest` of the parameters.
-To turn the last parameter of any function into a `rest` parameter you prefix it with three periods.
+JavaScript provides the rest syntax to make this easier.
+Think of it as a parameter that contains the rest of the parameters.
+To turn the last parameter of any function into a rest parameter you prefix it with three periods (`...`).
 You can then call it with any number of parameters and they are all automatically combined into an array.
 ```js
 function hasNumber(test, ...numbers) {
   return numbers.some((i) => i === test);